ZayPhyo01/NavGen/README.md

 ## Limination

-Currently only available primitive types but not a Double , because of NavType.DoubleType not support by compose navigation.
+Currently not available default value in arguments and only available primitive types but not a Double , because of NavType.DoubleType not support by compose navigation.